AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-the infernal regions, after that he (Christ) had preached to the spirits there, he led forth the captives in his strength."[^373] "Now when sin has been destroyed, how should it be but that death too, should wholly perish?\" ...
-"Through Christ has been saved the holy multitude of the fathers, nay, the whole human race altogether, which was earlier in time (than Christ\'s death) for he died for all, and the death of all was done away in him."[^374]
+the infernal regions, after that he (Christ) had preached to the spirits there, he led forth the captives in his strength."[^373] "Now when sin has been destroyed, how should it be but that death too, should wholly perish?" ...
+"Through Christ has been saved the holy multitude of the fathers, nay, the whole human race altogether, which was earlier in time (than Christ's death) for he died for all, and the death of all was done away in him."[^374]

 ## Rufinus.